ManishLade/coding-practice/how-to-success-in-coding-interview.md

 * How to find a target group and the position in the group?
 1. Use / to find which group the taget will drop into.
 2. Use % to find the position in the group.
+3. Single element in array.
+4. Marjority in array.

 ## Edge Testing Cases
 * Test whether the inputs parameters are pointed to the same instance?